ready4-dev/readyforwhatsnext/content/en/docs/Tutorials/Finding/Individual/index.en.md

 </div>

-You can use the same function to display only ready4 sub-modules.
+You can use the same function to display only model sub-modules.

 <div class="highlight">